Dimev/shadertoy-to-unreal-engine/README.md

 I suggest instead making a seperate file somewhere else, with the .hlsl extention, and edit it with your favorite text editor (I use vscode, and it seems to do automatic syntax highlighting for this file type, which helps you see what's going on)

 Then, once you're done, you can copy-paste the code from there into the Code field of the custom node.

+Under the hood, unreal will then generate a function with the code found in the node inside.
+Because of this, there's no need to add the `float4 my_func(...) {` at the top yourself, because unreal does that automatically.

 # Porting
 Now we can start porting the shader